rsksmart/RSKIPs/IPs/RSKIP326.md

 ## Motivation

-### release_request_received format
+### release_request_received event data format

 These changes will improve the user experience of getting event information from the blockchain in a human readable/friendly format.
+Right now, the `btcDestinationAddress` is being printed as hexadecimal/hash160.
+This RSKIP suggests to change the format so it's in a `base58` format.

 ### New pegout_confirmed event

 At the moment clients don't have an easy way to know if a pegout has enough confirmations and is already waiting for signatures.
-With this new event, clients will be able know, probably live, when a pegout is already confirmed and waiting for signatures.
+With this new event, clients will be able to know, probably live, when a pegout is already confirmed and waiting for signatures.

 An example of this is the 2wp-app/2wp-api.
 This tool informs users on the status of their pegout.
 Right now, to know if a pegout has been confirmed and is waiting for signature this tool makes intricate logic.

-### add_signature event logging order
+### add_signature event emitting instances

-In some cases a signature will not be added to a transaction, so there would not be a need to actually emit the `add_signature` event.
+In some cases, a signature will not be added to a transaction when the Bridge method `addSignature` is called (for example, if the given signature is not valid).
+So there would not be a need to actually emit the `add_signature` event in these cases.

 ## Specification

 ### release_request_received changes

 As of now, the `btcDestinationAddress` field logged by the `release_request_received` event is a hash160 bytes format which is not user friendly.
-This RSKIP proposes updating the `btcDestinationAddress` field to the string format which is more user friendly.
+This RSKIP proposes updating the `btcDestinationAddress` field to the string base58 format which is more user friendly.

 #### Current signature: